NotDarkn/ultradocs/docs/speedrun-tech.md

       Shotgun primary fire pushes you forward slightly, can be used with <a href="#shotgun-swapping">shotgun swapping</a>.
     </td>
     <td width="100px">
-      1. primary fire with shotgun
+      1. Primary fire with shotgun
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>